euniceafuye/euniceafuye/README.md

 ---
 ### 🚀 Scaling AI with Responsibility
-"I build and analyze AI systems where the 'Why' and 'Should' are as important as the code itself."
+#### "I build and analyze AI systems where the 'Why' and 'Should' are as important as the code itself."

-I am an AI student focused on the practical implementation of ethics and governance.
-My work goes beyond studying frameworks like the EU AI Act; I focus on translating these legal requirements into transparent, secure, and human-centric technical architectures.
+I am dedicating my career on the practical implementation of ethics and governance.
+My work goes beyond studying frameworks like the EU AI Act;
+I focus on translating these legal requirements into transparent, secure, and human-centric technical architectures.

 ---